 10. When is the deadline? – Wann ist der Termin?

 In order to conduct a full meeting in German, you should look into taking a German course before your travels.
-First, take our German level test to assess your current level before beginning one of our specialized German language course.
-With these tips and useful phrases, you will be able to ace your business trip to Germany!
+Our expert native German tutors are ready to teach you all you need to know to wow your colleagues in your next meeting!
+You can get started with one of our Free Trial German Classes and be on your way to ace your business trip to Germany.